-Accounting 1-H2 is a one semester course open to all students.
+Accounting 1-CP is a one semester course open to all students.
 Students will explore the fundamental concepts of Financial Accounting.
-While traditional pencil and paper methods are not abandoned, high emphasis is placed on computerized Accounting practices.
-Students will complete a variety of short and long term projects using Aplia Online Working Papers and customized Microsoft Excel templates.
-Students will put their learning to the test using Knowledge Matters: Virtual Business: Accounting simulation.
-Beginning this year, students will also get a taste of authentic Accounting in action as they observe and assist in the bookkeeping activities of the DECA School Store and Custom Apparel business.
-Accounting Students are now eligible for DECA competition.
+High emphasis is placed on computerized Accounting practices.
+Students will complete a variety of short and long term projects using Aplia Online Working Papers and customized Google Sheets spreadsheet templates.
+Students will also get a taste of authentic Accounting in action as they observe and assist in the bookkeeping activities of DECA's Lions Locker School Store and Custom Apparel business.
+Accounting Students are eligible for DECA team and competition.